-Part 6 (The role of the Church) in a 7-part series on the issue of abortion by veteran lecturer, teacher and academic Dr Johann McFarlane.
+Part 5 (When does life begin) in a 7-part series on the issue of abortion by veteran lecturer, teacher and academic Dr Johann McFarlane.

 Ankerberg and Weldon1 (1:13+14) quotes Dr Bernard Nathanson, who was once known as the “abortion king”, having presided over more than 60 000 abortions.
 After seeing the power of new ultrasound technology, Nathanson completely changed his beliefs about abortion and became an active anti-abortion supporter.
 “He[Dr Nathanson] put it like this ‘X-rays were static.
 You couldn’t really use X-rays to prove or disprove much of anything about the fetus.
 But ultrasound gives us these very clear, precise pictures, allows us to stimulate the child, see how it breathes, see how it moves, see how it swallows, see how it urinates, see how everything happens.